List of Frasier characters: Maris Crane Maris Crane is Niles Crane's wife for the first few seasons of the series. She is unseen on camera, but often the subject of plotlines and jokes. Maris is immensely wealthy, much wealthier than Niles, as well as spoiled, dominating, and neurotic. Many of the characters pointedly dislike her (to Niles' consternation), with Frasier contributing in the show's first episode, "I like her from a distance. You know, the way you like the sun. Maris is like the sun ... except without the warmth".

 In 1993, Maris and Niles refer Frasier to Daphne Moon (Niles' future wife) as a live-in physical therapist for Martin.
-Two years later, Maris goes to New York without telling Niles, who worries greatly and is then infuriated by her rash, selfish disappearance (with encouragement from Frasier).
+Two years later, Maris goes shopping to New York (actually to Dallas, the site of the first Neiman Marcus store) without telling Niles, who worries greatly and is then infuriated by her rash, selfish disappearance (with encouragement from Frasier).
 On her return, Niles finally stands up to Maris, and she promptly kicks him out of the house, beginning a two-year separation.
 Maris eventually reunites with Niles, but immediately has an affair with their marital therapist, Dr. Bernard Shenkman.
 In 1998, Niles finally files for divorce.
 In spite of the finalized divorce, Maris and Niles continue to be codependent for some time, until Niles finally breaks completely free, largely due to Daphne's aggravation.

 In 2003, Maris becomes romantically involved with a violent Argentinian polo player, Esteban de Rojo (Victor Alfieri), whom she kills in self-defense.
 Consequently, she is jailed for a few months on suspicion of murder.
 In 2004, shortly before her trial is scheduled to begin, she escapes to her family's private island from which she cannot be extradited, effectively stranding her for life.

 The character was not originally meant to be unseen.
 The creators of the series intended to show her after only a few episodes of referring to her, but nothing came of this.
-The writers of the show decided that they had created so many quirks for the character - both mental and physical - that the character had become uncastable.
+The writers of the show decided that they had created so many quirks for the character – both mental and physical – that the character had become uncastable.
 They therefore decided to make the character permanently unseen.